 While custom-made orthotic inserts from a podiatrist can be effective, they can also be quite expensive and may limit your footwear choices.
 However, the good news is that most cases of plantar fasciitis can be addressed with over-the-counter plantar fasciitis orthotic inserts.
 These are not only a fraction of the cost of custom alternatives, but they are also available in many different shapes and sizes, meaning you won't need to part ways with your favorite shoes.

 Here are our top 3 picks for plantar fasciitis orthotic inserts:

-Why are Samurai Insoles Ninjas our top pick for 2023 for plantar fasciitis?
+Why are Samurai Insoles Shoguns our top pick for 2024 for plantar fasciitis?

-✔️ Design: Samurai Insoles Ninjas are one of the few products on the market that are an ACTUAL ORTHOTIC that is not super rigid.
-This gives your feet the support they need to comfortably relieve plantar fasciitis.
+✔️ Design: Samurai Insoles Shoguns are one of the few products on the market that are an ACTUAL ORTHOTIC that is not super rigid.
+This gives your feet the support they need to comfortably relieve heel pain caused by plantar fasciitis.